Sudarshan Shetty: Works

 Shetty creates hybrids that explore the possible overlap between Indian and Western traditions.
 Addressing domestic preoccupations and the concept of movement, the show was characterised by duality- the teacup signifying the concerns of the present, while a sinking constellation refers to the transient nature of it all.

-The focal point of the exhibition was distorted automobile, handcrafted in wood.
-Slowly rotating, the car appears as an archaeological find, raising many questions about the accident—and the civilisation—that forged it.
+The focal point of the exhibition was a distorted automobile, handcrafted in wood.
+Slowly rotating, the car appears as an archaeological find, raising many questions about the accident and the civilisation that forged it.